gaultier/blog/optimization-tales-cockroachdb-part3-slow-list-messages.md

 LIMIT 100;
 ```

-This is basic pagination by id.
+This is basic pagination by `(created_at, id)`.
 The query gets generated from a pagination library so it looks a bit funky and perhaps slightly suboptimal but it works correctly.

 So why is it so goddamn slow?